FOREX-Dollar mixed after Fed, BOJ messages

 A stronger yen has been the most consistent trade of the past year among major currencies, backed since January by the growing conviction that the Bank of Japan is running out of ammunition to weaken the currency and get inflation rising.

-Wednesday's policy overhaul by Tokyo does not appear to have shifted that conviction, although the reaction to its shift to targeting yields on government bonds has been volatile and opinions differ widely on its implications.
+Wednesday's policy overhaul by Tokyo does not appear to have shifted that conviction, although reaction to its shift to targeting yields on government bonds was volatile.

-"You have some people saying that it is the end of quantitative easing and others that it is a stepping stone towards a number of new measures," said Richard Benson, co-head of portfolio investment at Millennium Global in London.

-"If it is just the first step, the second may be too far away to start trading right now.
-But you would only need one ... story about issuing (government bonds) into the 10-year (area) to change that."

-If the Bank of Japan is going to keep 10-year yields at zero percent, then any issuance by the government of that duration would come at zero cost, and likely be swallowed substantially by continuing central bank buying - adding up to direct financing of the budget that has been speculated for months.

-Benson said the market was now looking for a new story to play in the weeks ahead - with the U.S. presidential election potentially top of the list.
-The first Clinton-Trump debate is on Monday.

-Officials from Japan's finance ministry, Financial Services Agency and the Bank of Japan, also met on Thursday to discuss issues in global financial markets.
+One focus on Thursday is a meeting among officials from Japan's finance ministry, Financial Services Agency and the Bank of Japan, which began at 0500 GMT, to discuss issues in global financial markets.

+"The market is not convinced that the BOJ is doing enough to boost inflation expectations ...
+Overall, this does not change our view of yen strengthening off the back of Japan's strong current account surplus," said Heng Koon How, senior FX investment strategist for Credit Suisse.